CM4all/myproxy/doc/index.rst

 <http://www.lua.org/>`_ script which is executed at startup.
 It
 contains at least one :samp:`mysql_listen()` call, for example::

+ handler = {}

-  mysql_listen('/run/cm4all/myproxy/myproxy.sock', function(client, handshake_response)
+ function handler.on_handshake_response(client, handshake_response)
     return m:connect('192.168.1.99', handshake_response)
-  end)
+ end

+ mysql_listen('/run/cm4all/myproxy/myproxy.sock', handler)

 The first parameter is the socket path to listen on.
 Passing the global variable :envvar:`systemd` (not the string literal :samp:`"systemd"`) will listen on the sockets passed by systemd::

-  mysql_listen(systemd, function(client, handshake_response) ...
+  mysql_listen(systemd, handler)

 To use this socket from within a container, move it to a dedicated directory and bind-mount this directory into the container.
 Mounting just the socket doesn't work because a daemon restart must create a new socket, but the bind mount cannot be refreshed.

+The second parameter is a table containing callback functions:

+- ``on_handshake_response(client, handshake_response)`` decides what
-The second parameter is a callback function which shall decide what to do with a login attempt by a client.
+  to do with a login attempt by a client.
 This function receives a client object which can be inspected and the contents of the ``HandshakeResponse`` packet received from the client.

-It is important that the function finishes quickly.
-It must never block, because this would block the whole daemon process.
-This means it must not do any network I/O, launch child processes, and should avoid anything but querying the parameters.
+It is important that callback functions finish quickly.
+They must never block, because this would block the whole daemon process.
+This means they must not do any network I/O, launch child processes, and should avoid anything but querying the parameters.

 Inspecting Client Connections